-For many organisations, supply chain and procurement is the battleground on which to tackle sustainability.
-The materials used to make products, where they come from, and how they’re transported are among some of the critical challenges for global sustainability and the organisations involved.
+For many organizations, supply chain and procurement are the battleground on which to tackle sustainability.
+The materials used to make products, where they come from, and how they’re transported are among some of the critical challenges for global sustainability and the organizations involved.

 We know of several sector-specific initiatives led by companies which offer sustainability training and education for all buyers and suppliers, including their teams dispersed around the world.

 It’s clear that collaboration, both within and between companies, is key to becoming more sustainable.

 In addition to upskilling the industry at large, it creates a common standard or metric to embed and have as a common starting point everyone can work to.
 It means those working in the industry understand new legislation, ensuring partners and suppliers aren’t left behind.

 This kind of collaboration also enables data gathering and sharing between companies, providing information about the impact of their goods and products.
 It leads to greater supply chain visibility and means companies have greater insights into where they might have sustainability challenges.

 One of the biggest issues in achieving supply chain sustainability is how to train and educate smaller and less mature suppliers.
 Through industry-wide collaboration, those in the lower tiers of a supply chain can be supported in taking action towards net-zero and other ESG objectives.